For about 10 months of the year, cranberries never pass our lips. We neither

 Cranberries as a fruit rolls onto the scene.
 For just a little while, we

 can't get enough of them.

 Cranberries are grown in bogs, and are native to North America..
 They are

 grown in very few areas of the U.S. Cape Cod and Plymouth Rock areas of

 Massachusetts, are where most cranberries are grown.
 But cranberries are

-also grown in New Jersey, Washington, Oregon, Wisconsin, and Canada.
+also grown in New Jersey, Washington, Oregon, Wisconsin, Canada, and Europe.